 Payment and Refund Policies

 Deadlines for refund eligibility and avoiding Late Registration fees:

-Please note the dates specified in the academic calendar.
+Please note the dates specified in the academic calendars for each term.

 - A one-time $35 Late Registration fee is charged beginning on the first day of each term.